Homepage / Excursion Guides / A Cruisers Guide to Belize’s Mayan Ruins

 Altun Ha Mayan Ruins

-The Altun Ha Mayan Ruins Tour From Belize City is the most popular trip.
+The Altun Ha Mayan Ruins Tour from Belize City is the most popular Mayan ruins day trip from Belize.
 Why?
-Because you can travel to see these fantastic glimpses of history in under an hour, and at a 3.1 square mile radius, the site is relatively small compared to other ruins.
+Because you can reach these fantastic ruins in under an hour, and at 3.1 square miles, the site is compact and walkable — perfect for cruise ship passengers with limited time.

-The Temple of the Masonry Altars is the site's largest and most significant temple.
-The temple housed a few tombs, but one tomb contained a 10-pound Jade head.
-This carving, dedicated to the Maya sun god, is known today as the Crown Jewel of Belize.
-You may recognize it as the symbol in the top left corner of your Belizean banknotes.
+The Temple of the Masonry Altars is the site's largest and most significant structure.
+One of its tombs contained a 10-pound jade head — a carving dedicated to the Maya sun god, known today as the Crown Jewel of Belize.
+You may recognize it as the symbol on Belizean banknotes.

 Xunantunich Mayan Ruins

-Xunantunich, meaning 'Stone Woman,' is about a two-hour drive from Belize city, after which you'll have to board a hand-cranked ferry to cross the Mopan River and get to the Xunantunich Mayan ruins.
+Xunantunich, meaning 'Stone Woman,' is about a two-hour drive from Belize City, after which you'll board a hand-cranked ferry to cross the Mopan River.
+The Xunantunich Mayan Ruins Tour is ideal for those who want the full pyramid-climbing experience — the site is in the western highlands near San Ignacio and feels genuinely remote.

-Once there, you'll see several ancient structures, the tropical jungle, and the Maya mountains.
-However, at 130 feet tall, El Castillo is sure to entice you the most.
-This castle is Belize's second tallest Mayan structure and was believed to be a shrine and ceremonial center for the city's elite.
+Once there, you'll see several ancient structures framed by tropical jungle and the Maya Mountains.
+El Castillo — at 130 feet — is Belize's second-tallest Mayan structure and was believed to be a shrine and ceremonial center for the city's elite.
+Climb the steep stairs to the top for panoramic views across the zone, and look closely at the carved stone figurines dedicated to the gods on the way up.

-Don't let El Castillo take all of the shine on your trip, though.
-You should also explore other structures like the plazas, artifact museum, Pok-ta-Pok court, and a supposedly haunted tombstone.
+Don't let El Castillo take all the shine.
+The plazas, artifact museum, Pok-ta-Pok ball court, and a supposedly haunted tombstone are all worth exploring.

 Cahal Pech

-Cahal Pech is only a short 1.5-hour drive from Belize City and an even shorter 35-minute drive from Xunantunich, making it an excellent choice for a combo trip.
-The ruins are in the Cayo district and overlook San Ignacio and the Macal River.
+Cahal Pech is only a 1.5-hour drive from Belize City and just 35 minutes from Xunantunich, making it an excellent add-on for a combo trip through the Cayo District.
+The ruins overlook San Ignacio and the Macal River.

 Caracol Mayan Ruins

-On the Guatemalan border and the Chiquibul Forest Reserve is where you'll find the most extensive Mayan ruin in Belize.
-Because of its nearly 25,000 acres of land, it is also the furthest archeological site on this list.
+On the Guatemalan border within the Chiquibul Forest Reserve sits the most extensive Mayan ruin in Belize.
+At nearly 25,000 acres, Caracol is also the furthest site on this list — about 3.5 hours from Belize City — and requires a full day to explore properly.

 Cerros and Santa Rita